zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 Traditional vehicle control relies on model-based approaches such as Proportional–Integral–Derivative (PID) control or Model Predictive Control (MPC).

 In contrast, this project explores a data-driven alternative, where a neural network learns the control strategy directly from data.
+Compared to classical control methods such as PID or MPC, learning-based approaches do not require explicit system modeling, can capture complex nonlinear dynamics, and are capable of adapting to data-driven behaviors [A].

+Learning vehicle control from data is inherently challenging, as the system must remain stable over time, errors tend to accumulate sequentially, and the underlying dynamics are highly nonlinear and strongly coupled.
 The problem is formulated as a supervised learning task, where:

-- Input: vehicle states (position, velocity, orientation) and reference trajectory
+- Input: **vehicle states (position, velocity, orientation)** and **reference trajectory**
-- Output: control commands (steering angle and acceleration command)
+- Output: **control commands (steering angle and acceleration command)**

 The objective is to approximate a mapping: (state, trajectory) → control, which enables **accurate and stable trajectory tracking**.